 Asia: Markets closed for holidays

-[HONG KONG] Sydney, Taipei and Mumbai financial markets are closed on Thursday for public holidays.
+[HONG KONG] Hong Kong, Kuala Lumpur, Seoul, Shanghai, Singapore and Taipei financial markets are closed on Monday for public holidays.

 AFP